madrilene/lenesaile.com/src/content/posts/en/DRAFT-2025-04-12-og-images-deep-dive.md

 ```

 The script looks into the directory where we sent the SVG images, checks if a  corresponding `.jpeg` already exists for the same file name, and if yes, skips.
 Otherwise it creates the JPEG version using _Eleventy Image_.

+If you are working in your OG images, it makes sense to comment `      if (existsSync(outputPath)) continue;` out, so both the JPEG and the SVG change on every build cycle - always check the final raster image, as they don't look always the same.

 Done!
 We have a predictable path for our images, so we can reference in our metadata: